 Pastor / Teacher - Marin, Spain

-Though Heber grew up as the son of an evangelical preacher, it was not until college that he abandoned all hope in his own perfermance to find salvation in Christ alone.
+Heber grew up as the son of an evangelical preacher, but it was not until college that he abandoned all hope in his own performance and found salvation in Christ alone.
 Shortly after his conversion, his desire to teach God's Word grew and he was soon sent to The Master's Seminary in California to study for several years.
-He and his family have now returned to his home town in northern Spain where he is training leaders both locally as well as in the Berea Seminary in Leon.
-Through Grace Ministries International, HeartCry is helping Heber and his family with a portion of their monthly support.
+He and his family have now returned to his home town in northern Spain where he is training leaders both locally as well as at the Berea Seminary in Leon.
+HeartCry considers it an honor to help Heber and his family with a portion of their monthly support.

 Testimony of Conversion

-My dad has been a full time minister of the Gospel in Spain since I was very young (which is not very common), and as a little boy I always felt proud of being a “pastor’s kid.”
-I remember traveling with my dad when he visited different towns to preach the Gospel, thinking that one day I would do just the same thing!
+My dad has been a full-time minister of the gospel in Spain since I was very young (which is not very common), and as a little boy, I always felt proud of being a “pastor’s kid.”
+I remember traveling with my dad when he visited different towns to preach the gospel, thinking that one day I would do just the same thing!
 At that time, I did not know Christ, but it seemed to me an honorable duty to dedicate my life to serve God.
 I assumed that I had some kind of “special” access to God because of my dad’s service.
 In my teenage years I did not have any particular purpose in life.
-I was always involved in Church activities and really enjoyed going to Christian camps or being part of biblical contests.
-However, my heart was actually full of arrogance and I had a tremendous fear of dying.
+I was always involved in church activities and really enjoyed going to Christian camps and being part of biblical contests.
+Nevertheless, my heart was actually full of arrogance, and I had a tremendous fear of dying.

 Right after the Lord saved me, I started a college degree in Journalism, but soon I became aware that there was no better news to communicate than the glorious message of Christ.
-Two years after my conversion, the passion I felt for sharing the Word of God with others led me to start teaching and preaching the Scriptures in my home Church.
-Yet, at the same time I realized that I was not fully equipped for that work.
-My elders agreed that I was not yet ready to begin a preaching ministry, but they also encouraged me in my desire for seminary training.
+Two years after my conversion, the passion I felt for sharing the Word of God with others led me to start teaching and preaching the Scriptures in my home church.
+At the same time, I realized that I was not fully equipped for that work.
+My elders agreed that I was not yet ready to begin a preaching ministry, and they encouraged me in my desire for seminary training.

-In 2010 David Robles, who is Spanish and graduated from The Master’s Seminary, encouraged me to travel and visit TMS in Los Angeles, California for the Shepherd´s Conference they were hosting.
-After that visit I shared with my fiancee Olga my desire to pursue seminary training, and I told her that I was seriously considering going into full time ministry.
-From the very first moment she was on board, and shared my desire to serve the Lord and His Church.
-A year later, and only three weeks after our wedding, we came to L.A. so that I could start an M.Div program at The Master´s Seminary.
+In 2010 David Robles, who is Spanish and graduated from The Master’s Seminary, encouraged me to visit The Master’s Seminary (TMS) in Los Angeles, California and the Shepherd´s Conference that they were hosting.
+After that visit I shared with my fiancée, Olga, my desire to pursue seminary training, and I told her that I was seriously considering going into full-time ministry.
+From the very first moment, she was on board and shared my desire to serve the Lord and His Church.
+A year later, and only three weeks after our wedding, we moved to Los Angeles so that I could begin an M.Div program at The Master´s Seminary.
 Since then, the Lord has never stopped showing His mercy and grace to us.
 I am so thankful to the Lord for an opportunity to get so many tools for a long life of service to Christ!

-These past years have not only challenged me in several theological areas, but also in my character.
-In 2011 I began assisting pastor Henry Tolopilo with the Spanish ministries at Grace Community Church, and such a connection between the seminary and the local church has been key to my life.
-I have had the opportunity to actively serve in several ministries (preaching, evangelism, leading Bible studies, etc.) that have confirmed my desire of living my life as a witness of God´s mercy.
+Those years at Master’s not only challenged me in several theological areas but also in my character.
+In 2011, I began assisting pastor Henry Tolopilo with the Spanish ministries at Grace Community Church, and such a connection between the seminary and the local church has been key to my life.
+I have had the opportunity to actively serve in several ministries (preaching, evangelism, leading Bible studies, etc.) that have confirmed my desire to live my life as a witness of God’s mercy.